ericwindmill/javascript_basic_algorithms/README.md

-# Assessment 5 Study Guide
+# Javascript Basics Study Guide

 ## Study
 This is a collection of problems that will help you prepare for a competitive bootcamp technical interview.